 How can I set up alerts on my account?

-You can sign up for eAlerts to be sent via text and/or email through A+ Online Banking on your desktop computer (set up is not available through the A+ Mobile app).
+You can sign up for eAlerts to be sent via text and/or email through A+ Online Banking on your desktop computer or through the A+ Mobile app on a tablet/iPad (set up is not available through the A+ Mobile app on a smartphone).